maikully/tablator/README.md

 Webapp that converts a midi file into a guitar tab.

-For any note within the range of the guitar, a guitarist must choose which finger to use to fret the string and/or which string to play the note on.
+When playing a passage, for every note, a guitarist must choose which finger to use to fret the string and/or which string to play the note on.
 This choice greatly impacts the playability of the passage: an better fingering means an easier time playing.
 This program uses a dynamic programming algorithm to find the three best possible fingering sequences for a sequence of notes.

 Frontend served at http://tablator.herokuapp.com